 In the simplest terms, actor observer bias is when:

-This bias will show how we often give ourselves the benefit of doubt but we always fail to do the same for others.
+his bias will show how we often give ourselves the benefit of doubt but we always fail to do the same for others.
 It is particularly common in conflict, always given workplace and dynamics and even upbringing.

 Self serving bias is a tendency to characterize our successes to our failures for internal, personal factors and external, status factors.
 In other words, we prefer to take credit for our victory, but we are more likely to blame others or circumstances for our shortcomings.

-Self serving bias which prevents us from learning from our mistakes.
-This can distort our self-determination and greatly affect our ability to reflect on negative consequences.
+Self serving bias which prevents us from learning from our mistakes. his can distort our self-determination and greatly affect our ability to reflect on negative consequences.
 In various contexts, when explaining our behavior, self-surprise prejudice is clear, such as job performance, sports, or even driving ability.

 More specifically, self serving bias is a type of attribution bias, which occurs when we try to explain certain behaviors or outcomes.
 Actor-observer bias is a similar type of attribution bias.